unkyulee/micro-journal/micro-journal-rev-2-revamp/quickstart.md

 <img src="./quickstart/005.png" width="400" />

 Once lifted, gently rest the display on top of the keyboard.
 You will now see the battery holder.

+After installing the battery make sure that no cable is clipped on to the edge while closing the device.